SAEON/data-portal/README.md

   configureDefaultPostGISLayers
 }

-# Create an appropriate Elasticsearch index.
+# Create an appropriate Elasticsearch index template.
 This mutation should only be run on initial app startup
 mutation {
-  configureElasticsearchIndex
+  configureElasticsearchTemplate
 }

 # Integrate ODP data into the Elasticsearch index.
 This mutation can be run whenever there are new documents to integrate